-Use when you need to implement acceptance tests from a Gherkin .feature file for framework-agnostic Java (no Spring Boot, Quarkus, Micronaut) — finding @acceptance scenarios, happy path with RestAssured, Testcontainers for DB/Kafka, WireMock for external REST.
-Requires .feature file in context.
+Use when you need to implement acceptance tests from maintainer-sanitized Gherkin scenario facts for framework-agnostic Java (no Spring Boot, Quarkus, Micronaut) — finding @acceptance scenarios, happy path with RestAssured, project-local DB/Kafka test fixtures, and WireMock for external REST.
 This should trigger for requests such as Review Java code for acceptance tests; Apply best practices for acceptance tests in Java code.
 Part of cursor-rules-java project

 Does it follow best practices?